 Females, who have white scopae (pollen brushes) not only collect pollen pretty well exclusively from Yellow Loosestrife; they also rely on oil the plant contains to provide waterproofing for the nest, which is in soil in damp areas.
 The oil is turned into a wax-like substance.
 Male Macropis europaea have a yellow face.

-Two other hoverflies associated with damp habitats.
+A number of hoverflies have an association with damp habitats.
 Anasimya contracta (8mm) is striking in looks with aquatic larvae.
-In contrast, Eristalinus sepulchralis (12mm) is relatively drab in colouring but is distinguished by its spotted eyes.
+In contrast, Eristalinus sepulchralis (12mm) is relatively drab.
+However, it is distinguished by its spotted eyes.
 These are unique among the family and give it much more the look of a horsefly.
 They are pretty active and their larvae need enrichment, as in rotting vegetation or even manure.
-In contrast, Ripponensia splendens (10mm), the only member of its genus in Britain, is bright as a button in all areas of the body.
+Ripponensia splendens (9mm), the only member of its genus in Britain, is bright as a button in all areas of the body.
 They peak in July and are fond of flowers in general and umbellifers in particular.
 Neoascia interrupta (7mm) was added to the British list in 1981 and has subsequently been recorded quite widely in south-east England, suggesting that its nationally scarce status may not be wholly accurate.